Down Payment Assistance Programs: A Searchable Catalog

 Down payment assistance programs are available in all 50 states, and in many U.S. cities.
 There’s no cost to apply and approvals happen quickly.

-The benefits of down payment assistance programs include:
+The benefits of state and local down payment assistance programs include:

 - Mortgage interest rate reductions on your loan

-- Down payment grants for your home, which require no repayment
+- Down payment grants, which require no repayment

 - Federal and local tax bill reductions